EssVisionAB/document-web-public-api/README.md

 ```

 #### Page Size:
-The url also allows for configuration of how many items are shown on each page. parameter to the query string part of url:
+The url also allows for configuration of how many items are shown on each page.
+Add parameter to the query string part of the URL:

 &pageSize=PAGE_SIZE